ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_controller_package.md

 <div style="counter-reset: h1 4"></div>

-# [ROS] Controller Package(#ros-controller-package)
+# [[ROS] Controller Package](#ros-controller-package)

-The OpenMANIPULATOR-PRO controller provides basic manipulation of OpenMANIPULATOR.
+The OpenMANIPULATOR-PRO controller provides basic manipulation of OpenMANIPULATOR-PRO.
 You can control the dynamixel of OpenMANIPULATOR-PRO and check states of OpenMANIPULATOR-PRO through [messages](/docs/en/platform/openmanipulator_pro/ros_controller_package/#message-list) of the controller.

 **NOTE**: